isabella232/rtos-docs-pr.tr-tr/rtos-docs/netx-duo/netx-duo-auto-ip/chapter3.md

 ## <a name="nx_auto_ip_set_interface"></a>nx_auto_ip_set_interface

-Oto IP için ağ arabirimini ayarla
+AutoIP için ağ arabirimi ayarlama

 ### <a name="prototype"></a>Prototype